pcingola/SnpEff/src/docs/snpeff/additionalann.md

 Starting from SnpEff version 4.0, these annotations are automatically added if the database is available for the genome version you are using (in older SnpEff versions the `-nextprot` command line option was used).
-NextProt databases are available by for in some GRCh37 genomes (e.g. file `data/GRCh37.75/nextProt.bin`).
+NextProt databases are available for some GRCh37 genomes (e.g. file `data/GRCh37.75/nextProt.bin`).

 Annotations example:
 ```